aabanakhtar-github/CustomECS/README.md

 ## Features
 - Scenes
-- Entity ID
+- Entity ID, (Max 10'000, can be modified)
-- Components (Max 255)
+- Components (Max 32, can be modified)
   - Contiguous storage of components (cache optimization) via component pooling
   - User can register their own components